roostergrin/front-end-dev-test/README.md

 Please clone this repo and submit a link to the new project's repo along with any instructions for viewing the final product.
 It is not required to host this project anywhere, but it would be nice to view your project via a link rather than having to run the build locally.

 Your wireframes can be found in the wireframes folder and the assets are in the assets can be found here:

 ## Requirements

 <em>Please read through ALL the requirements before starting your project</em>

 <strong>Below are the design requirements:</strong>
-<em>Sections are labled with with #`<number>` with a raspberry background</em>

   1. Full width slider with 3 images
-  2. Right border square with #2 is a contact modal button see wireframe-modal for styling
-      - This will also be a sticky / fixed button
-  3. Section 3 stylized bullet points
-      - Here we would like to see icons
-  4. Testimonial slider
+  2. Fixed / sticky buttons
+  3. Mockups are followed

 We would like you to use any color schemes.
 Feel free to add as may animations you would like and any sized image you feel best.
 You also have some design freedoms to create / use any of the assets provided.
 Feel free to use any stock images as well.
 We would also like you to be as creative as you would like.
 We usually face a lot of ambiguity when developing and designing from